-- 1. Standards and values for which a company stands: internal rules of compliance. - Social responsibility: the way in which a company realises its core activities and responsibility takes for the ecological and social context, often presented in a sustainability report. - 3.
+- 1. Standards and values for which a company stands: internal rules of compliance. - 2.
+Social responsibility: the way in which a company realises its core activities and takes responsibility for the ecological and social context, often presented in a sustainability report. - 3.
 Social involvement: the way in which a company gives something back to society, such as sponsor activities, donations for social purposes and allow employees to do voluntary work during company time.
 Companies do not necessarily communicate this activity.

 In practice, it is not so easy and clear.
 CSR often means that a company operates in a way that is perceived as responsible in society (using common sense).
-This means that entrepreneurs who run socially responsible businesses are always consciously looking for ways to improve their business and not squeeze society.
+This means that entrepreneurs who run socially responsible businesses are always consciously looking for ways to improve their business and not squeezing society.

 In this way we can say that doing social enterprise is going further than CSR.
 The Social-Economic Council (SER) uses the following definition: "Social enterprises have in common that they are independent enterprises providing a product or rendering a service primarily and explicitly in pursuit of a social objective - in other words, with a view to solving a social problem.
 They are economically independent enterprises that do not rely entirely on grants, gifts and donations.
-They are also organisationally independent enterprises that can pursue a policy independent of government or "mainstream" enterprises.
+They are also organisationally independent enterprises.
 The financial objective of a social enterprise is subordinate to its primary, social objective.
 This is what distinguishes it from other enterprises."